quixoticmonk/prompts/terraform/create_terraform_modules.md

 ## Success Criteria
 The module is considered complete when:
+1. **100% Resource Coverage**: Implemented resource count = Discovered resource count
+2. **Implementation Verification**: All verification commands pass successfully
+3. **Resource Mapping Complete**: Every discovered resource mapped to a module
+4. **No Unexplained Exclusions**: Any excluded resource has documented business reason
-1. It passes all Checkov security policies without exceptions
+5. **Security Compliance**: Passes all Checkov security policies (minimum 80%)
-2. All example configurations deploy and function correctly
+6. **Examples Deploy**: All example configurations deploy and function correctly
-3. All checklist items are verified and documented
-4. Documentation enables easy adoption by other teams
+7. **Documentation Complete**: Enables easy adoption by other teams
-5. The module follows Terraform and AWS best practices
+8. **Best Practices**: Follows Terraform and AWS best practices
-6. Performance and cost optimization guidelines are met
+9. **Performance Optimized**: Cost optimization guidelines are met

+**CRITICAL**: Steps 1-4 are MANDATORY and must be verified before proceeding to examples or documentation.

 ---